davebraze/david-braze/content/home/about.md

 interesting collaborations.
 Drop me a note if you want to talk about working together.

-I bring extensive experience to the table, ranging over: program development, project management, grant writing, research design, data monitoring and validation, data analysis, and presentation of research findings to specialist and general audiences.
+I bring extensive experience to the table, ranging over program development, project management, grant writing, research design, data monitoring and validation, data analysis, and presentation of research findings to specialist and general audiences.